ShirlyRitika/pragra-fullstack-assignment/README.md

-🛒 Pragra Full-Stack Assignment
-A complete full-stack e-commerce application built as part of the Pragra technical assignment.
+ full-stack e-commerce application built as part of the Pragra technical assignment.

 Tech Stack